 Hay fever alone accounts for over 25 million allergy cases according to the Asthma and Allergy Foundation of America.
 Distributors support healthcare providers as they help patients keep their allergy symptoms under control during seasonal peaks, such as the start of Spring, in various ways:

-- Avoidance as treatment – Advising seasonal allergy patients to limit time outdoors during peak hay fever season, is one strategy to treating an allergy.
+- Avoidance as treatment – Advising seasonal allergy patients to limit time outdoors during peak hay fever season, is one strategy for treating an allergy.

 - Medication – Patients can control allergies by reducing or eliminating symptoms with medication: